Swhag/Soc-Analyst-Portfolio/4 - Cyber Defence Frameworks (MITRE ATT&CK)/README.md

 ## 3. Core ATT&CK Concepts

-### Tactics
-Tactics represent the **goal** an attacker is trying to achieve at a given stage of an attack (the “why”), such as Initial Access, Persistence, or Defense Evasion.

-### Techniques
-Techniques describe **how** the attacker accomplishes that goal.
-Each technique has a unique ID (for example, `T1566`) and may include multiple sub-techniques.

-### Procedures
+MITRE ATT&CK organizes adversary behavior using three core concepts:

+- **Tactics**
+  The adversary’s objective or goal at a specific stage of an attack.

+- **Techniques**
+  The methods used to achieve that objective.
+Each technique is assigned a unique ID.

+- **Procedures**
-Procedures are the real-world implementation of a technique, often tied to specific tools, malware, or threat groups.
+  The real-world execution of a technique, often tied to specific tools, malware, or threat groups.

+This structure allows analysts to describe attacks in a clear and consistent way.

 ---